Blending

 giving the object 0.0

-transparency, while an alpha value of 0.0
+transparency.
+An alpha value of 0.0

 would result in the object having complete transparency.
 An alpha value of 0.5